 It is very possible to achieve a speedup, in some cases, of more than 100 times using GPUs.
 A single GPU job can even greatly outperform a multi-processor CPU job.
 See this chart for a timing comparison of matrix multiplication between serial, MPI, and GPU codes.

-There are currently 3 sets of nodes that incorporate GPUs and are available to the SCF users.
-All three are part of the Shared Computing Cluster (SCC).
+There are currently 3 sets of nodes that incorporate GPUs and are available to SCC users.

 For more details on nodes available on the SCC, please visit the Technical Summary page.